Kaizen86/Uni-Notes/Digital Signal Processing/Infinite Impulse Response.md

 - Feedback
 - Achieves a better cut-off with fewer calculations

-Preferred for linear phase however IIR is better as it uses fewer calculations
+FIR is preferred for linear phase however IIR is better as it uses fewer calculations

 IIR filters can be designed using a number of techniques.
 A well known technique uses "analogue prototypes", based on real electrical circuits with known useful filter properties.
 This is because analogue filters have been quite well-researched before digital processing was created.
 - For instance, a simple passive low-pass 1st order analogue filter could be implemented as an RC circuit: